Springerle/py-generic-project/docs/authoring.rst

 Using *Sphinx* has several advantages over other options for writing documentation that has strong ties to the source code.
-It can be maintained and versioned together with the source, which increases the likelyhood that you end up with *current* and *correct* documentation.
+It can be maintained and versioned together with the source, which increases the likelihood that you end up with *current* and *correct* documentation.

 *Sphinx* was designed for that purpose – to write extensive ‘prosa’ documentation in addition to any in-source markup most languages offer